Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in German Dialects: Introduction

-In this study, we extend an intent classification dataset with audio recordings in German and a related non-standard dialect, Bavarian.
+In this study, we extend a text-only intent classification dataset to audio with recordings in German and a related non-standard dialect, Bavarian.
 We compare three setups across a variety of text and speech encoders and ASR models (Figure~\ref{fig:setups}): models trained and evaluated on the written version of the dataset (``text-only''), on the spoken version (``speech-only'') or trained on text and evaluated on ASR transcripts of the spoken input (``cascaded'').
 We replicate our findings in a supporting experiment on a conceptually similar task (topic classification) with German and Swiss German (dialect).

 We present the following findings, which show that results for standard languages do not necessarily generalize to even closely related non-standard dialects: \begin{enumerate} \item While the cascaded models lag behind the text-only models for the German data, systems whose ASR step in practice normalizes the data outperform the text-only models for dialectal input~(\S\ref{sec:analysis-cascaded-text}). \item Although the speech-only systems perform on par with the cascaded systems on the German data, they greatly outperform the cascaded systems on the dialectal data~(\S\ref{sec:analysis-speech-cascaded}). \item Although the text-only models perform much better than the speech-only models on the German data, the situation is largely reversed for the dialectal data~(\S\ref{sec:analysis-speech-text}). \end{enumerate}